selfcommunity/api-docs/source/includes/api/endpoints/_discussion.md

 ```
 This endpoint retrieves all poll votes for a specific discussion.
+The `choice` parameter is used to filter the votes by a given poll choice of the poll.
 If the discussion has no poll associated the response status code is [404](https://tools.ietf.org/html/rfc7231#section-6.5.4).

 <h4 id="http-request">HTTP Request</h4>